garygr2002/Rebalance/README.md

 Output from the tool is a series of text files for each investor:

-1. A report of the current state of the portfolio
+1. A report of the current state of the portfolio, see [Report File](#report-file)
-2. A report of the state of the portfolio after proposed changes
+2. A report of the state of the portfolio after proposed changes, see [Proposed File](#proposed-file)
-3. A file that shows currency differences between proposed and current holdings
+3. A file that shows currency differences between proposed and current holdings, see [Difference File](#difference-file)
-4. A file that describes the reallocation actions required to effect the proposed changes
+4. A file that describes the reallocation actions required to effect the proposed changes, see [Action File](#action-file)

 ### Motivation